Polymer Clay Creative Block for Sellers: The Bestseller Trap and Real Resets

 1. The "Scrap Clay" Challenge

-Take your "scrap bucket" (that ugly ball of mixed colors we all have).
+Take your scrap bucket of mixed leftovers.
 Chop it up, mix it into a marble, and make a slab.
-You aren't allowed to use new clay.
-The limitation forces you to focus on shape and texture instead of color planning - and often leads to surprising results you'd never have planned.
+No new clay allowed.
+The limitation forces you to focus on shape and texture instead of color planning, and the results are often shapes you would never have planned on a fresh block.

 2. The "Opposite Hand" Sketch